Fastcode/VisualMesh/readme/training.md

 To see the progress and graphs of training you can run `tensorboard --log_dir=<path_to_output>`

 Depending on the flavour you use, there will be different graphs and images that are shown in TensorBoard.

-Read about those in the [Configuration Options](#Configuration) of this page.
-- TODO discuss how to run the training
-- Create a config.yaml file in the output directory
-- run the training code

-- TODO Talk about the images
-- TODO talk about tensorboard